CharlieSinclair/milestone-project-1-monkees/README.md

 ### Media Content

-The photos used on this site were obtained from various sources and the references can be found below:
+The photos, video's and audio used on my site were obtained from various sources, links to those references can be found below:

 - [Monkees Logo.](https://whythebeatlesarestillrelevant.files.wordpress.com/2018/04/monkees1.jpg)